joergbuchwald/ogs6py/paper/paper_ogs6py_vtuio.md

 plt.tight_layout();
 ```

+## 6. Log-parsing

 ![png](output_63_0.png)

-ogs6py has also a tool for parsing the OGS output.
+ogs6py also has a tool for parsing the OGS log output.
 This can be very helpful for studying numerical stability and performance.
 In the following example the output is read and the number or nonlinear iterations needed for every time step are ploted versus the time steps.